Skip to Content

 Alnwick Castle: The lavish one

-The second biggest inhabited castle in England after Windsor and probably one the most famous castles in Northumberland, Alnwick Castle has been home to the Dukes of Northumberland for over 700 years.
-It’s still lived in by the family, but this is a family home on a seriously lavish scale, with an exterior of grand turrets and towers, and ornate interiors which were refurbished in the 19th century in Italian Renaissance style.
+It’s the second-largest inhabited castle in England after Windsor and is one the most famous castles in Northumberland, with an exterior of grand turrets and towers, and ornate interiors which were refurbished in the 19th century in Italian Renaissance style.

 Alnwick Castle in Northumberland, England, a Harry Potter filming location